 Cost tends to play a large role in choosing a recovery option.
 In fact, many people do not seek help for addiction because they believe the costs will be too great.
 Although there are some upscale recovery programs with lavish amenities and soaring costs, there are countless others that offer excellent resources without a large bill.
 Many treatment facilities work with a multitude of insurance providers and costs will vary depending on what they will accept.
 Additionally, some programs offer options such as low-cost services or sliding-scale fees based on income levels.
 There are even some no-cost options, such as Narcotics Anonymous, that provide free services to the community.
-Because there are so many variables in addiction treatment costs, it is important to reach out to programs you are interested in to discuss your specific situation.
+Because there are so many variables into how you can finance addiction treatment costs, it is important to reach out to programs you are interested in to discuss your specific situation.

 How Do You Present Treatment to Your Child?

 Once a treatment program has been selected, it can be difficult to take the next step of presenting it to your child.
 While you may not be able to force them to accept help, you can present it in a way that encourages them to enter treatment.
 An intervention is a great way to transition into the conversation.
 This entails bringing loved ones together to discuss concerns and a plea for change with the individual in a safe environment.
 If they choose to accept help, it is important to transition them to the program as quickly as possible to prevent last-minute binging or any other dangerous behavior.
 Selecting a program prior to an intervention can also help you plan any potential transportation needs ahead of time.

 Talk to Another Parent Who’s Dealt with a Drug Addicted Child